-If you’ve already purchased an amplifier and are now eyeing up your latest purchase with a view to getting started, you may wish to skip straight to the ‘system matching’ section.
+If you’ve already purchased an amplifier and are now eyeing it up with a view to getting started, you may wish to skip straight to the ‘system matching’ section.

 But if you’re reading this before you’ve chosen the two-channel amplifier needed to drive your system, you have an important decision to make.
 Do you go for an integrated amplifier or separate pre/power boxes?

 The former is the most simple, convenient and space-saving option, packing both pre- and power amplification into one chassis.
 This means everything has been tuned together, saving you the work that goes into matching separate amplifiers.

 Two-box amplifiers, on the other hand, involve splitting pre-amplification (input selection and volume control, fundamentally) from power amplification (go on, guess).
-The idea is to keep the sensitive preamp circuitry (and the delicate audio signals flowing through it) away from the the electrically noisy high-current power amplifier section.
+The idea is to keep the sensitive preamp circuitry (and the delicate audio signals flowing through it) away from the electrically noisy high-current power amplifier section.